 The student-teacher ratio is 12:1 in Long Beach, which is the lowest in the state.
 That’s some really serious devotion to the future of that community.
 Plus, you get to live along the Gulf, so that’s awesome.

-Wrapping Up The Best Of The Best In Mississippi
+Wrapping Up The Best Places When It Comes To Living In Mississippi

 If you’re looking at areas in Mississippi with the best economic situations, where there’s lower than average crime, and a lot to do, this is an accurate list.

 Madison made a strong showing to take in the overall number one spot for 2018.